apache/datasketches-website/docs/Quantiles/KllSketchVsTDigest.md

 ## Size

 The starting point in this comparison is a choice of parameters for KLL sketch and t-digest in such a way that they have approximately the same size.
 It is quite difficult to measure the size of a Java object in memory, therefore the serialized size was used as the best available measure of size, which is also important for many practical applications in large systems.
 There are two ways to serialize t-digest: asBytes() and asSmallBytes().
 It was found that t-digest with compression=100 (recommended in the documentation) approximately matches the size of KLL with the default parameter K=200 if the asBytes() method is used, and compression=200 approximately matches KLL if serialized using asSmallBytes() method.
-For completenes the comparison was done at both levels of compression.
+For completeness the comparison was done at both levels of compression.

 The input for the following size measurements was generated using uniform random values from 0 to 1 (Random.nextFloat() for KLL sketch and Random.nextDouble() for t-digest)